bradendubois/do-calculus/wiki/Probability Queries.md

 **Important**:
 - A *treatment* or *intervention* is represented by the **Intervention** object.
-- The Intervention class is located at ``do.probability.structures.VariableStructures``, the same as the Outcome class.
+- The Intervention class is located at ``do.structures.VariableStructures``, the same as the Outcome class.
 - The Intervention class takes the same arguments as the Outcome class.
 - Queries involving interventions use **Do.p** just as standard queries do.